-Burnstone is a developmental stage gold mine and processing operation located in the South Rand Goldfield of the Witwatersrand Basin next to the town of Balfour in the Mpumalanga Province of South Africa, 75km east of Johannesburg.
+Burnstone is a shallow developmental stage gold mine and processing operation located in the South Rand Goldfield of the Witwatersrand Basin next to the town of Balfour in the Mpumalanga Province of South Africa, 75km east of Johannesburg.

-As of 31 December 2020, Burnstone contained surface and underground gold Mineral Reserves of 2.2 million ounces and Mineral Resources of 9.1 million ounces.
+At 31 December 2021, Burnstone contained surface and underground gold Mineral Reserves of 2.6Moz and Mineral Resources of 9.1Moz.

 The mining right for Burnstone is valid from 17 February 2009 to 16 February 2027, covering a total area of 13,135ha.

 The Burnstone asset was acquired with the purchase of junior exploration company Wits Gold in July 2014.
 Burnstone, which was formerly operated as a mine until placed on care and maintenance in mid-2012, comprises two established shaft complexes, a 125,000 ton per month carbon-in-leach gold processing plant, tailings storage facility and related surface infrastructure and mining rights.
 Prior to 2012, Burnstone had produced approximately 38,000oz of gold.